 These are not the only accidents that can result in a personal injury.
 If you or a loved one has sustained a personal injury for these or any other reason, we can help.
 We can review the details of your situation and guide you on where you should go from there.

 Injuries happen everywhere and just about at any time.
-Last year there were more than 800 non-fatal injury hospitalizations due to falls in Alachua County and more than 200 due to motor vehicle accidents, according to the Florida Department of Health.
+In 2020, there were almost 800 non-fatal injury hospitalizations due to falls in Alachua County and more than 200 due to motor vehicle accidents, according to the Florida Department of Health.

 However your personal injury happened, our team at the Law Offices of Anidjar & Levine is ready to help you get back on track and protect your right to compensation.